Ultraviolet photography: UV induced fluorescence photography

 Photography based on visible fluorescence induced by UV radiation uses the same ultraviolet illumination as in reflected UV photography.
 However, the glass barrier filter used on the lens must now block all ultraviolet and infrared radiation, permitting only visible radiation (light) to pass.
 Visible fluorescence is produced in a suitable subject when the shorter, higher energy ultraviolet wavelengths are absorbed, lose some energy and are emitted as longer, lower energy visible wavelengths.

 UV induced visible fluorescence photography must take place in a darkened room, preferably with a black background.
 The photographer should also wear dark-colored clothes for better results.
 (Many light-colored fabrics also fluoresce under UV.)
 Any camera or lens may be used because only visible wavelengths are being recorded.

 UV can also induce infrared fluorescence and UV fluorescence depending on the subject.
 For UV induced non-visible fluorescence photography, a camera must be modified in order to capture UV or IR images, and UV or IR capable lenses must be used.

 Filters are sometimes added to the UV illumination source to narrow the illuminant waveband.
 This filter is called an exciter filter, and it allows only the radiation to pass which is needed to induce a particular fluorescence.
 As before, a barrier filter must also be placed in front of the camera lens to exclude undesired wavelengths.

 Forensic use

 Ultraviolet photography was used as evidence in court at least as early as 1934.
 Photographs made with ultraviolet radiation can reveal bruises or scars not visible on the surface of the skin, in some cases long after visible healing has completed.
 These can serve as evidence of assault.
 Ultraviolet imaging can be used to detect alteration of documents.

+Biology

+Ultraviolet photography can reveal features of living things that are not visible to humans.
+For example, since it is known that animals such as pigeons, bees, and Jumping spiders, can see UV light, it is of interest to know what these animals are seeing in those wavelengths.